-At the confluence at the Fraser and Thompson rivers, we begin our transition from mountain vistas to the arid interior of the Thompson plateau.
+At the confluence of the Fraser and Thompson Rivers, we begin our transition from mountain vistas to the arid interior of the Thompson Plateau.
 One of our first indicators was the rainbow canyon and avalanche alley.

 As we continued on the route and drifted through Western Canada, we saw in the distance the first overnight stop of Kamloops.
 Greeting us upon arrival was the Kamloops Mountain Patrol on horseback!
 We overnighted here and continued on the next day to Banff…

 Rocky Mountaineer Train: Spiral Engineering